April 11, 2026 · By Denis N.

 The process had run unchanged for almost a year — nine months — after the move.
 Not because anyone had decided it was still worth keeping.
 Simply because removing it required time and attention that nobody could spare — and there was always something more pressing.

-The MIT research is unambiguous on what doesn't work: temporary cuts.
+Yang and Grenier's paper is unambiguous on what doesn't work: temporary cuts.
 Slashing 10% of processes indiscriminately gives a brief moment of relief, then the administrative overhead rebuilds itself.
 What actually works is a permanent shift in how the business treats process removal — making it an equally important discipline alongside process creation, not an afterthought.
 Every process that gets added should, eventually, get reviewed.
 And most of them, eventually, should go.

 Your Team Is Running on Empty — and This Is a Significant Reason Why